Violent-Profession-Transition/TGC_Discrete_Mathematics/README.md

 - Discrete math is "sophisticated version of kindergartner math", just counting, arithmetic, connecting the dots,and coloring maps etc
 - combinatorics, number theory, and graph theory

-## lec2 Basic Concepts of Combinatorics
+## lec 2 Basic Concepts of Combinatorics
 - combinatorics is the math of **counting**
 - How many ways can we pick 5 numbers from 1 to 10?
 This question depends on 2 factors: **Does order matter?** and **Can you repeat numbers**
 - **Order matters + Allow repeat: Sequence (like password and zipcodes)**